bijoutrouvaille/oppeosdocs/help/howto/oppeo.md

 ## How To Sign-Up as an Oppeo

-From MyOppeos or from the Hamburger (Lines on Upper Far Left) click "Create an Oppeo."
+From MyOppeos or from the Hamburger (lines in upper far Left) click "Create an Oppeo."

 ![OppeoNew1](/help/howto/OppeoNew1.png)